faisalramzan3725/w2v_model_for_cso_classifier/README.md

 ## Files and Descriptions

-1_cso_script.py:
-Extracts concepts from the CSO ontology to prepare a list of topics for downstream processing.
-This script serves as the foundation for identifying relevant terms in the dataset.

-2_paper_dataset.py:
-Loads the initial dataset (e.g., CSV files with titles and abstracts) and filters the columns to retain only the necessary data (e.g., titles and abstracts), ensuring compatibility with subsequent steps.

-3_dataset_partitions.py:
-Partitions the large dataset files into manageable chunks based on total lines and memory affordance.
-This step splits the data into multiple files (e.g., abstracts_part_v1_X.txt) for parallel processing.

-4_clean_data.py:
-Performs preprocessing and cleaning of the partitioned data, replacing space-containing CSO topics with underscore versions (e.g., machine learning → machine_learning) and normalizing text artifacts.

-5_strip_tokens.py:
-Strips and processes each sentence into tokenized forms, splitting on spaces and removing punctuation.
-The output is saved as JSON files (e.g., abstracts_filtered_striped_part_v1_X.txt) for further analysis.

-6_bigrams_trigrams.py:
-Identifies bigrams and trigrams from the tokenized data using the Gensim library.
-The results are saved as separate files (e.g., abstracts_bigrams_part_v1_X.txt and abstracts_trigrams_part_v1_X.txt).

-7_w2v_model.py:
+1_cso_script.py: This script extracts concept labels from a CSO (Computer Science Ontology) TTL file using regex pattern matching and stores them in a list.
+The extracted labels can optionally be saved to a CSV file, with error handling and logging functionality implemented throughout the process.

+2_paper_dataset.py: This script processes a dataset of academic papers by loading them from a CSV file, filtering for titles and abstracts, and saving them in both TXT and CSV formats.
+The script uses pandas for data manipulation and includes logging functionality to track the processing steps and any potential errors that may occur during execution.

+3_dataset_partitions.py: This script partitions a large dataset of academic paper abstracts into smaller chunks while preserving title-abstract pairs.
+It implements memory-efficient processing by reading and writing data incrementally, with configurable partition sizes.
+The script handles large files by splitting them into at least 4 parts based on system memory constraints, with proper logging and preview functionality.

+4_clean_data.py: This script processes academic paper abstracts by cleaning text and standardizing space-related topics from CSO (Computer Science Ontology).
+It reads multiple partition files, replaces space-separated topics with underscore versions (e.g., "machine learning" -> "machine_learning"), and outputs cleaned versions while maintaining a log of transformations performed.

+5_strip_tokens.py: This script processes text files containing paper abstracts by cleaning and tokenizing them.
+It reads input files from 'paper_dataset' directory, converts text to lowercase, removes punctuation, and saves the tokenized output in JSON format while providing progress logs and sample outputs.

+6_bigrams_trigrams.py: This script processes text files to generate bigrams and trigrams using Gensim's Phrases model.
+It reads input files containing tokenized sentences, creates bigrams and trigrams based on frequency thresholds, and saves the processed n-grams to separate output files while handling errors and logging progress.

-Configures and trains a Word2Vec model on the trigram-processed sentences.
-The trained model is saved as a binary file (e.g., 9M[256-10]_sg.bin) with customizable parameters like vector size and window.
+7_w2v_model.py: This script trains a Word2Vec model on academic paper abstracts using the skip-gram algorithm.
+It processes trigram-tokenized sentences from multiple files and generates word embeddings of specified dimensions.
+The trained model is saved in binary format with configurable parameters like vector size, window size and minimum word count.

-pipeline.py:
-Orchestrates the complete workflow, executing steps 1 through 7 sequentially.
-This file manages the end-to-end process from data loading to model training, with logging for monitoring.

-requirements.txt:
+8_caching_word2vec_model.py: This script matches terms between Word2Vec model vocabulary and Computer Science Ontology (CSO) topics using semantic and string similarity.
+The matches are cached to a JSON file for later use in topic classification and recommendation systems.

+Pipeline.py - Data Processing Pipeline for Academic Papers Analysis

+This Python script implements a comprehensive data processing pipeline for analyzing academic papers.
+The pipeline consists of 8 main steps:

+Key Components:

+1. Logging Configuration:
+   - Custom formatted logging to 'myapp.log'
+   - Includes timestamp, log level, and messages

+2. Dynamic Module Import:
+   - Custom import_module() function for dynamic loading of Python modules
+   - Handles file path validation and module loading

+3. Main Pipeline Steps:
+   a.
+CSO Concept Extraction (Step 1)
+   b.
+Paper Dataset Processing (Step 2)
+   c.
+Abstract Partitioning (Step 3)
+   d.
+Data Cleaning (Step 4)
+   e.
+Token Stripping (Step 5)
+   f.
+Bigram/Trigram Generation (Step 6)
+   g.
+Word2Vec Model Training (Step 7)
+   h.
+Word2Vec-CSO Similarity Caching (Step 8)

+4. Performance Monitoring:
+   - Execution time tracking for each step
+   - Identification of most time-consuming step
+   - Comprehensive error handling and logging

-all project dependencies (e.g., pandas, langdetect, gensim) required to run the scripts.
+requirements.txt: All project dependencies (e.g., pandas, langdetect, gensim) required to run the scripts.
 Use pip install -r requirements.txt to install them.